search

 11

-Files from eleven government departments with associated ads and propaganda.
+file collections—covering eleven government departments, with associated ads and propaganda

 A broad range of topics

-The documents include communications throughout the British Empire and among Britain’s allies: British policies around the world, comparative surveys of conditions outside of the UK, and other materials illustrating global relationships and attitudes.
+Communications throughout the British Empire and among Britain’s allies—British policies around the world, comparative surveys of conditions outside of the UK, and other materials—illustrate global relationships and attitudes.

 Insights into how policy was made